gerardroche/gerardroche.github.io/_posts/2019-08-28-neovintageous-plugins.md

 `<C-p>` or `k` | Remove current match and go back on previous.
 `<Esc>` or `J` | Quit and enter normal mode.

 You can go to normal mode by pressing `v`.
-Once in normal mode you can use normal mode commands, for instance, `ciw`, `d$`, `p`, `yiw`, work without issue.
+Once in normal mode you can use normal mode commands, for instance, `i`, `ciw`, `d$`, `p`, `yiw`, work without issue.

 At any time, you can press `<Esc>` or `J` to exit back to normal mode.

-The behaviour of exiting to normal mode can be configured.
-For instance, you can make it work like pressing `v`.
+This behaviour can be configured to work similar to pressing `v`.
 This is useful if you want to go back to normal mode and still be able to operate on all the cursors.

 **Menu > Preferences > Settings**